carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-While it is nice to have an interactive interface, we can also provide all the required parameters on the comand line in order to make the alignment process non interactive.
+While it is nice to have an interactive interface, we can also provide all the required parameters on the comand line in order to make the alignment process *non interactive*.
 These qualifiers are detailed on the [`needle`](http://emboss.sourceforge.net/apps/release/6.6/emboss/apps/needle.html) help page.
-For the above alignment example, adding the mandatory paramters the commands would be:
+For the above alignment example, adding the **mandatory parameters** the commands would be:

 ~~~
 $ needle glucagon.fa GLP-1.fa -outfil glucagon.needle -gapopen 10 -gapextend 0.5
 ~~~
 {: .language-bash}

-This is particularly useful if we want to access and use an EMBOSS program without using an interactive shell command.
+This is particularly useful if we want to access and use an EMBOSS program without using an interactive shell command, *i.e.* from outside the container.

 In order to do that, we'll first exit the current container.